charmplusplus/charm/doc/charm++/manual.rst

 from ``0`` to ``CmiNumNodes()``.

-Charm++ provides a unified abstraction for querying topology information of IBM's BG/Q and Cray's XE6.
+Charm++ provides a unified abstraction for querying topology information of Cray's XE6.
 The ``TopoManager`` singleton object, which can be used by including ``TopoManager.h``, contains the following methods:

 getDimNX(), getDimNY(), getDimNZ():
-   Returns the length of X, Y and Z dimensions (except BG/Q).
+   Returns the length of X, Y and Z dimensions.

-getDimNA(), getDimNB(), getDimNC(), getDimND(), getDimNE():
-   Returns the length of A, B, C, D and E dimensions on BG/Q.

 getDimNT():
    Returns the length of T dimension.
 TopoManager uses the T dimension to represent different cores that reside within a physical node.

 rankToCoordinates(int pe, int &x, int &y, int &z, int &t):
-   Get the coordinates of PE with rank *pe* (except BG/Q).

-rankToCoordinates(int pe, int &a, int &b, int &c, int &d, int &e, int &t):
-   Get the coordinates of PE with rank *pe* on BG/Q.
+   Get the coordinates of PE with rank *pe*.

 coordinatesToRank(int x, int y, int z, int t):
-   Returns the rank of PE with given coordinates (except BG/Q).

-coordinatesToRank(int a, int b, int c, int d, int e, int t):
-   Returns the rank of PE with given coordinates on BG/Q.
+   Returns the rank of PE with given coordinates.

 getHopsBetweenRanks(int pe1, int pe2):
    Returns the distance between the given PEs in terms of the hops count